Iran says 22,000 arrested in protests pardoned by top leader | Law-Order

 More than 19,700 people have been arrested during the protests, according to Human Rights Activists in Iran, a group that's been tracking the crackdown.
 At least 530 people have been killed as authorities violently suppressed demonstrations, the group said.
 Iran has not offered a death toll for months.

+"From day one there was no transparent accounting of who was arrested and imprisoned — before or after the mass protests these past months — which is why there's no way to verify how many are being released now," said Jasmin Ramsey, the deputy director of the U.S.-based Centre for Human Rights in Iran.

-The announcement also came ahead of next week's celebration of Nowruz, the Persian New Year.
+"We also know that more than five months after the death of ...
+Mahsa Amini in state custody, not a single Iranian official has been held accountable for the mass killings of street protesters, nor the arbitrary imprisonments of tens of thousands."
+The judiciary's announcement also came ahead of next week's celebration of Nowruz, the Persian New Year.
 On Tuesday, some in Iran also mark nearly 4,000-year-old Persian tradition known as the Festival of Fire that's linked to the Zoroastrian religion.
 Hard-liners discourage such celebrations, viewing them as pagan holdovers.

 The announcement followed a major development last week, when Iran and Saudi Arabia said on Friday that with China's mediation, they agreed to reestablish diplomatic ties and reopen embassies after a seven-year freeze in relations.
 That agreement could help aid an end to the yearslong war in Yemen, which sees a Saudi-led coalition battle the Iranian-backed Houthi rebels who hold its capital, Sanaa.
 It has also helped boost the rial in recent days against the dollar.